chip-8/extensions/README.md

 * The stack is limited to 16 entries.
 * The memory is limited to 4K, from `000` to `FFF`.
+* The first bytes of the program were visible as ASCII characters in the HP48's file interface, and so often contain the tile of the game and author.

 ## Super-CHIP 1.0